Looking for the best pickleball balls?

 The Gamma Sports ball was originally designed to be a kid’s tennis ball.
 Although it’s a bit heavier (.7 oz), a bit smaller by 1/10th inch and has a lower bounce, it’s a great option for practicing particularly when you don’t want to make as much noise as you would if you were playing with a regular indoor or outdoor pickleball.

-There are so many pickleballs on the market to choose from, it can be confusing and difficult when trying to choose which pickleball brand to buy.
+There are so many pickleball balls on the market, it can be confusing and difficult when trying to choose the best pickleball ball brand to buy.

-Sometimes you need to play with a pickleball for a bit, to determine which ball you think you’ll like best, however, I hope that this list of narrowed down options is helpful and will make it simpler to determine where to spend your money.
+Sometimes you need to play with a pickleball ball for a bit to determine which ball you think you’ll like best, however, I hope that this list of narrowed down options is helpful and will make it simpler to determine where to spend your money.

 Just remember that if you are practicing for a tournament, try to find out which pickleball ball will be used in the tournament and then make it a point of practicing with the same brand.